Sino-Burmese War: Truce

 The Chinese command, which had already lost 20,000 men, and a quantity of arms and ammunition, now asked for terms.
 The Burmese staff were averse to granting terms, saying that the Chinese were surrounded like cattle in a pen, they were starving, and in a few days, they could be wiped out to a man.
 But Maha Thiha Thura, who oversaw the annihilation of Ming Rui's army at the Battle of Maymyo in 1768, realized that another wipe-out would merely stiffen the resolve of the Chinese government.

 Maha Thiha Thura was said to have said:

 Comrades, unless we make peace, yet another invasion will come.
 And when we have defeated it, yet another will come.
 Our nation cannot go on just repelling invasion after invasion of the Chinese for we have other things to do.
 Let us stop the slaughter, and let their people and our people live in peace.

 He pointed out to his commanders that war with the Chinese was quickly becoming a cancer that would finally destroy the nation.
-Compared to Chinese losses, Burmese losses were light but considered in proportion to the population, they were heavy.
+Compared to Chinese losses, Burmese losses were light but considered in proportion to the population, they were heavy; at the time the war started, Burma had only about less than four million, whereas China had over 230 million — meaning Chinese casualties, while heavy in number, was very small in total percentage (0,03%) in comparison to Burmese one (0,25%).
 The commanders were not convinced but Maha Thiha Thura, on his own responsibility, and without informing the king, demanded that the Chinese agree to the following terms: